tayyabsayyad/opensourcetutorials.in/content/qgis/workshop/features/index.md

 ### 3. Create, Edit, Manage and Export Data
 + Editing tools for Vector and Raster data
 + Georeferencer to geocode images
-+ GPS tools to import and export GPX format, and convertion tools
++ GPS tools to import and export GPX format, and conversion tools
 + Visualizing and editing OpenStreetMap data
 + Create spatial database tables from files
 + Managing vector attribute tables